 - Undergraduate Course: Transformational Leadership, Ethics, and Social Responsibility in Practice.
 This is a fundamental, hands-on course to build students’ understanding of organizational change and how transformational leaders envision and implement change that creates sustainable institutions and productive societies.
 This course uses both Eastern and Western moral philosophical traditions and leadership concepts from many cultures.
 Students also work in teams on real projects, typically in the DFW area, primarily with nonprofit organizations and present project reports towards the end of the semester.

 - Leadership Academy @ UT Dallas: Open to the entire UT Dallas community.
 Every semester, we organize several 2-hour seminars in the broad area of leadership and cover a wide swath of themes and topics.
 We also invite distinguished speakers from the center and outside who share their experiences not just from the past but on the most pressing contemporary matters.
-Seminars are open to the entire UT Dallas community; after completing 3 seminars, participants are awarded a Certificate in Ethical Leadership.
+Seminars are open to the entire UT Dallas community.